 6. Jeff Weiner.
 How can we leave out the CEO of LinkedIn himself?

-8. Hiroshi Mikitani is the CEO of Rakuten.
+8. Mickey Mikitani is the CEO of Rakuten.
 He constantly shares his expertise in managing a global player in e-commerce platforms.

-9. Andreas von der Heydt is the head of Amazon’s Kindle Content.
+9. Andreas von der Heydt was the head of Amazon’s Kindle Content and now the Director of Talent Acquisition.
 He has extensive experience in management, branding, and marketing.

 By maximizing your productivity, you can win in all aspects of life.
 The following LinkedIn experts will help you win big in your career.